mfurlong64/rails-online-shop/doc/README.md

 ITERATION 3

-- A user can login as
+- A user can register and login
+- An admin can create products with multiple categories
+- A user can view products by categories and each product's categories
+- A user will receive emails after signing up

 ## Potential User Story Additions